Andrea-Toricelli/Structural-Principle-of-Entanglement-PSE-/README.md

 PSE – Version 6.5 – Zenodo
 Available in the Releases section of this repository.
+Version 6.5 introduces a substantial editorial refinement, with clearer conceptual exposition and removal of redundant passages; the mathematical formalization remains unchanged.

 License
 The PSE documents are distributed under CC BY‑NC‑ND 4.0